FellowshipOfThePing/js-boilerplate/README.md

 ```

 1. Running this command in your terminal will...
-- Create a React App in your local directory
+- Init an npm module (if package.json is not already found)
 - Add template scripts to `package.json` (see [`addScripts.js`](./addScripts.js))
-- Add template files
+- Add template config files to root directory
 - Removes `package-lock.json` (we prefer `yarn` in this household)
 - Install template dependencies
 - Install remaining dependencies in `package.json`
+- Initialize a git repository (if not already found)

 ## ESLint Notes